touzet/pampa/README.md

 PAMPA  can be installed either by downloading the source code or cloning this repository.
 It is written sin Python 3.7 and necessitates the Biopython and pyteomics librairies.

- - downloading, as a zip file: button 'code<>' on the right-hand side of the screen
+ - downloading, as a zip file: button _code<>_ on the right-hand side of the screen
- - cloning:
+ - cloning: `git clone `
  - biopython (https://biopython.org/): `pip install biopython`
  - pyteomics (https://pypi.org/project/pyteomics/): `pip install pyteomics`